 On November 9, police summoned and questioned six more UMANY members and the president of the UM Student Union.

 On November 12, UMANY issued a statement apologizing to the king and the public for their Facebook post and called on police to halt the investigation into their members and the government to repeal the Sedition Act and Communications and Multimedia Act.

 Starting on November 18, members of UMANY became subject to threatening messages and phone calls, including threats to rape, kill, and throw acid on UMANY members and their families.
 UMANY asked police to investigate the threats and breach of their personal contact information.

 As of this report, authorities have not disclosed the status of their investigation into UNAMY or commented on the violent threats received by UMANY members.

-Scholars at Risk is concerned about university and police investigations, arrests, harassment, and efforts to intimidate students in connection with their nonviolent exercise of the rights to freedom of expression and association — rights that are protected by international human rights instruments including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Malaysia is a party.
+Scholars at Risk is concerned about university and police investigations, arrests, harassment, and efforts to intimidate students in connection with their nonviolent exercise of the rights to freedom of expression and association — rights that are protected by international human rights instruments including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
 State authorities have a responsibility to refrain from actions that restrict or retaliate against the exercise of such rights, so long as it is nonviolent and responsible.
 Beyond the harm to the immediate victim, investigations, harassment, and intimidation intended to restrict or retaliate against such activity undermines academic freedom, institutional autonomy, and democratic society generally.